Rewriting is Where the Work Is

-By Writers Boot Camp Founder Jeffrey Gordon (revised from the 2019 Career Progress Notebook)
+By Jeffrey Gordon, Writers Boot Camp Founder (originally included in the December 2019 Career Progress Workbook)

 Considering how few spec feature films or pilots are bought or produced, most scripts are potential writing samples.
 As we have discussed prior, the likelihood of newer writers selling or even optioning early scripts is reduced by lack of conceptual vetting due to inexperience, incomplete ideation, lack of understanding of structure and cursory approach to rewriting.

-While great ideas and productivity are a powerful combination, rewriting proficiency (the Pro in Pro Membership could stand for Proficiency in Rewriting) is how writers make their breaks, get paid and, ultimately, make their living.
+While great ideas and productivity are a powerful combination, rewriting proficiency (the Pro in Pro Membership could stand for Proficiency in Rewriting) is how writers make their breaks and get paid.

 Here’s how rewriting applies to the career: